 - Since digital x-rays are stored in computers, they can also be sent to other computers or devices and are readily viewable by other doctors.
 With conventional x-rays, the films need to be personally viewed by the doctor for them to make a diagnosis or conclusion.
 With digital x-rays, transferring and sharing the images are easier.

 - Digital x-rays eliminate the need to retake x-rays and further exposing the patient to radiation.
 They can be manipulated, resized or enhanced as needed.
 The images can be enlarged, reduced, zoomed in or out, lightened or darkened.

 - Digital x-rays can be stored in CDs or other storage devices for the patient to take home.
 They can also be electronically transmitted if needed.
-For example, the images can be emailed to the insurance or other medical professionals if the patient needs to be referred.

 - It is also easier to produce multiple copies just by printing out the digital x-rays.

 - Digital x-rays are also more cost-efficient.
 It eliminates the need for films, darkrooms and chemicals.

 - Digital x-rays are earth-friendly.
 It eliminates the need to use hazardous chemicals used in developing conventional x-rays.

 Digital x-rays may be produced through two types of systems:

 - Computed radiography – Computed radiography, also known as indirect radiography, is quite similar to conventional radiography in terms of equipment, but instead of using a film, an imaging plate, usually placed inside a cassette, is used to record the image.
 The plates are then radiated so that it can be digitally scanned using an image reading device.

 - Direct radiography – With direct radiography, the image is captured directly on a flat panel detector, without using a cassette.
 Direct radiography equipment is directly connected to the computer as well.
 With this method, there is no separate image readout step.